shlok2999/SVM/README.md

     ![dfs](https://github.com/shlok2999/SVM/blob/main/dfs_new.png)

-    As shown in the above diagram, the UI will appear in the as a form wherein user will get to choose the python version user will work on, framework user wants to get support of in their Ecosystem, Computing Requirements for the Ecosystem.
-All the frameworms & python resource requirements will be a dropdwon which shows the list of resources that are avialbale to create an ecosystem.
+    As shown in the above diagram, the UI will appear in the as a form wherein user will get to choose the language version user will work on, library user wants to get support of in their Ecosystem, Computing Requirements for the Ecosystem.
+All the libraries & langiages resource requirements will be a dropdwon which shows the list of resources that are avialbale to create an ecosystem.
 On clicking the Submit button a progress bar will be shown which also shows success/failure status at the end of loading.